Advice for Residents for Managing Mould and Condensation

 Thanks in part to the UK’s climate, the environment in the home where people live, work and play can become damp.
 Too much moisture in your home can lead to damp and mould conditions.
 This is often due to condensation, however, condensation isn’t the only cause of damp and mould.
 It also comes from:

 - Rain seeping through the roof where a tile or slate is missing; spilling from a blocked gutter; penetrating around window frames, or leaking through a cracked pipe or some other building defect; and

 - Rising damp due to a defective damp course or because there is no damp course.

 If you think one of these is an issue at your property, please contact CDS right away.

 In most cases, damp and mould will be caused by condensation that can be managed through changes in your lifestyle.
 As laid out in you tenancy, it is your responsibility to manage condensation to prevent mould.
 Find out below what easy changes you can make to ensure that your home remains free from condensation.

 Are your wall surfaces, windows, furniture or clothing damp?
 If so, it is likely that you have a condensation problem.
 You may even be able to see black mould growing on your belongings.

 Condensation is at its worst during cold weather, whether it is raining or dry.
 It appears on cold surfaces and in places where there is little movement of air.
 It forms when warm moist air and steam are produced and the warm air comes into contact with, and condenses on, a cold surface before it can leave the building.
 Look for it in corners, on or near windows, in or behind wardrobes and cupboards.
 It often forms on north-facing walls.

-How to Avoid Condensation
+How to Minimise Condensation